harmony-one/docs-home/general/bridges/layerzero-bridge/FAQ/bridging-tutorial.md

 {% hint style="warning" %}
 Do NOT send bridged tokens directly to other blockchains or exchanges.
 This will not work and it might result in **permanent loss** of your tokens.
 Bridged tokens can only be used on Harmony network.
 The only way to send them out is by bridging them back.
 {% endhint %}

-### Support

-If you have any issue using the bridge, please click on _Help_ at the top of the page, where you will be given instructions on how to report them.

-Alternatively you can join our Telegram Support channel at [https://harmony.one/bridge-support](https://harmony.one/bridge-support)